Palantir Technologies (PLTR) Price Prediction and Forecast 2025-2030 For January 21

-Palantir Technologies Inc. (NYSE: PLTR) stock jumped 1.81% on Tuesday and is up 8.43% over the past five trading sessions on the back of President Trump rescinding a Biden-era executive order that sought to curtail the risks of AI development.
-Buyers scooped up shares of PLTR after Trump revoked a directive that, according to Reuters, required AI developers involved in national security, among others, to disclose safety test results to the U.S. government.
+Palantir Technologies Inc. (NYSE: PLTR) took a hit Monday as tech stocks — especially those leveraged to artificial intelligence — sold off over fears that Chinese AI company DeepSeek’s low-cost model could threaten market dominators and negatively impact their growth going forward.
+Planatir shed -4.62% by market close, dragging down its year-to-date gain to just 0.28%.

-This builds on last week’s news-driven momentum, when the company announced plans to invest in Shield AI, a startup that develops AI-powered drones.
+Earlier this month, shares of PLTR were enjoying a rally that began on Jan.
+13 and saw the stock rise nearly 22% before today’s sell-off commenced.
+That rally was based on news-driven momentum after the company announced plans to invest in Shield AI, a startup that develops AI-powered drones.
 Shield AI is seeking to raise around $200 million in a new funding round, which could nearly double its value to $5 billion.
 Venture capital firms like Point72 and Andreessen Horowitz, in addition to companies like Palantir, Airbus and L3Harris Technologies, are also likely to participate in the investment.

 Palantir stands as one of Big Data’s industry dominators.
 However, finding data-driven assessments of where the company’s stock will be in the medium and long term can be complicated.
 With Wall Street analysts only going as far as providing one-year price targets, it can be difficult for investors to accurately gauge predictions for stocks like these over longer horizons.
 But for buy-and-hold investors who want to know where Palantir’s stock might be several years down the road, 24/7 Wall Street has done the legwork and can provide insights around the numbers coming from the company, and which market segments the company is operating in that are most exciting to us.